H0mire/FACETpy/docs/source/Getting Started/full_correction_example.rst

 .. note::

-   The stock FACET object provides a `pre_processing` method, which is a general predefined collection of preprocessing steps.
+   The stock facet object provides a `pre_processing` method, which is a general predefined collection of preprocessing steps.
    This can and should be individualized to the user's needs.
    `f.pre_processing()`